BEST DEPOSIT RATES

 |Rewards Checking||5.09% APY|

 Receive the best bank rates every week right to your inbox.

 Rates and Information to Help You Save & Borrow

 |30 Year Fixed Mortgage||4.27% APR|

 |3 Year Auto Loan||3.15%|

 By Sol Nasisi

-My outlook: Savings account rates will stay flat through 2014 although online savings account rates may increase by 20-30 percentage points.
+My outlook: Online savings account rates may increase by 20-30 percentage points by the end of 2014.
 I project the highest online savings account next year will yield 1.75% APY.
 Short term savings rates will edge up slightly but longer term CDs (3-5 year) will continue the trend we have seen over the past six months and continue to move up.
-I expect we'll see the biggest increases in these longer duration CDs.
-We already have one credit union (PenFed) offering a 3%+ APY five year CD.
-Look for this trend to continue.
+I expect we'll see the biggest increases in the longer duration CDs.

 CD & ONLINE SAVINGS RATE TRENDS